 But wait!
 There is one positioning that is typically

-to the listening position?
-If the source and listener are
+the listening position?
+If the source and listener are at

-at the exact same placement the room transfer
+the exact same placement the room transfer function is

-function is as shown to the left.
-The frequency
+as shown to the left.
+The frequency response is flat

-response is flat and minimum phase.
-Thus if the
+and minimum phase.
+Thus if the woofer response was

-transfer function there would be no amplitude or phase
+would be no amplitude or phase distortion other than

-distortion other than that of the woofer as in the free
+that of the woofer as in the free field.
+(The slight

-field.
-(The slight wiggles in the curve to the left are a
+wiggles in the curve to the left are a result of

-result of consideration of only a finite number of modes
+consideration of only a finite number of modes in the

 When we place the woofer slightly away from the